Skip to main content

 However, those attributes are optional because in other cases, only some of them will be specified.
 In the fixed leg of an Interest Rate Swap, there is no observable as the rate is already fixed.
 An option trade will contain an instance of a PriceQuantity containing only the premium as price attribute, but no quantity or observable (the quantity and/or observable for the option underlyer will be specified in a different PriceQuantity instance).

 Both the price and quantity can be specified as arrays in a single PriceQuantity.
 All elements in the array express the same values but according to different conventions.
 For example, the return leg of an Equity Swap may specify both the number of shares and the notional (a currency amount equal to: number of shares x price per share) as quantities.
 In a Forward FX trade, the spot rate, forward points and forward rate (equal to spot rate + forward points) may all be specified as prices.
-When mutiple values are specified for either the price or quantity attributes in a single PriceQuantity instance, they will be tied by rules that enforce that they are internally consistent.
+When mule values are specified for either the price or quantity attributes in a single PriceQuantity instance, they will be tied by rules that enforce that they are internally consistent.

 The effective date attribute is optional and will usually be specified when a single trade has multiple trade lots, to indicate when each trade lot become effective (usually on or around the date when the lot was traded).
 The trade itself will have an effective date, corresponding to the date when the first lot was traded and the trade opened.